Liveability Project - Revitalising Our Town Centres

 KK Civil has been awarded the tender to complete the project for George Street Stage 1 from Windsor Train Station to Fitzgerald Street.

-Stage one of the works commenced on Monday, 24 June in section 1 between the railway station and Hawkesbury Valley Way, before working its way north towards the mall.
+Stage one of the works commenced on Monday, 24 June in section 1, between the railway station and Hawkesbury Valley Way, before working its way north towards Windsor Mall.
 The works will be completed in various sections, and using a combination of day and night works, to minimise disruption and impact on the community.
-Works are currently underway in the following sections:

 What’s Changing